-The SENCO at Penshurst CE Primary School is Miss Glover, who is a qualified teacher and also holds the following qualifications: BA Hons in Education Studies, Post Graduate Certificate in Primary Education (with French).
-Postgraduate certificate in SEN coordination and the national award for SEN co-ordination.
-She has worked as SENCO at the school since September 2021.
+The SENDCo at Penshurst CE Primary School is Collette Rainbow, she is a qualified teacher with previous SEND experience and holds the following qualifications: BA (Hons) Design and Technology Education with QTS and is currently preparing to undertake the National Award for SEN Co-ordination.
+She has worked at the school since July 2022.